XiangyuZhu-open/Beyond3DMM/README.md

 ## Introduction
 This repo releases the code and data in the paper published in ECCV 2020: Beyond 3DMM Space: Towards Fine-grained 3D Face Reconstruction (http://www.cbsr.ia.ac.cn/users/xiangyuzhu/papers/2020beyond.pdf).

-The reconstruction results of widely used 3DMM lose the fine-grained geometry and look different from real faces, we propose a Fine-Grained reconstruction Network (FGNet) that can concentrate on shape modification and generate reconstruction results with fine-grained geometry.
+The reconstruction results of widely used 3DMM lose the fine-grained geometry and look different from real faces.
+We propose a Fine-Grained reconstruction Network (FGNet) that can concentrate on shape modification and generate reconstruction results with fine-grained geometry.

 ## Getting started
 ### Requirements